Owner and Founder

 BS in Business and Marketing

-Melissa Habersaat is the Vice President of Operations for LINX and skillfully handles many of the day to day operations.
+Melissa Habersaat is the Vice President of Operations for LINX and skillfully handles many of the day-to-day operations.
 Melissa has her BS from Babson College in Business and Marketing.
 She has spent the past 7 years developing programs and systems to help staff and children succeed.
 Along with her unmatched attention to detail, Melissa has led the G.I.R.L.
 Power and Entrepreneurs Club, two classes that teach children how to become more confident leaders.

-While in the greater Boston area, Miss Heather has performed with Adagio Dance Company, the Boston Blazers Sparks Dance Team, and Boston Dance Alliance.
+Heather began her dance career at an early age and has received numerous regional and national awards.
+She attended the American College Dance Festival annually, where she performed and studied with choreographers from around the world.
+While in the greater Boston area, Heather has performed with Adagio Dance Company, the Boston Blazers Sparks Dance Team, and Boston Dance Alliance.
 She currently dances with the Boston Cannons Dance Team and Danny Swain Dance Company, and is the Artistic Director of Enigmatic Contemporary Dance.

 BA in Education and Music